bitrix24/b24restdocs/api-reference/crm/deals/contacts/crm-deal-contact-items-delete.md

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it shortly.
+Some data may be missing — we will complete it shortly

 {% endnote %}